 - Preheat oven to 425 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

-- Allow squash to cool slightly, flip over (cut side up), and pull spaghetti squash strands away from skin with a fork.
+- Allow squash to cool slightly before pulling the spaghetti squash strands away from skin with a fork.
 Set aside.

 Alfredo sauce

-- In a saute pan over medium heat, add butter.
+- In a sauté pan over medium heat, add butter.
 Once melted, add minced garlic and cook for 1 minute.
-Add heavy cream, italian seasoning, salt, and pepper.
-Stir and cook for 2 minutes (sauce should thicken slightly).
-Add parmesan cheese and stir until melted.
-Remove from heat.
+Add heavy cream, Italian seasoning, salt, and pepper.
+Stir and cook for about 2-3 minutes (sauce should thicken slightly).

 - Pour sauce over spaghetti squash strands, optionally tossing to coat.
 Serve immediately.